Malik Davis: Professional career

 After going undrafted in the 2022 NFL draft, Davis signed with the Dallas Cowboys as a free agent on April 30, 2022.
-After failing to secure a place in the 53-man roster, he signed with the Dallas' practice squad in August 2022.
-On October 15, 2022, Davis was elevated to the active roster.
+He was part of the last cuts to reach the 53 player limit and was signed with the Dallas' practice squad on August 31.
+On October 15, Davis was elevated to the active roster.
 He was signed to the active roster on October 29.
 In Week 13, in a 54–19 win over the Indianapolis Colts, Davis scored his first NFL rushing touchdown.
-As a rookie, he played in 12 games and recorded 38 carries for 161 rushing yards and one rushing touchdown.
+As a rookie, he became the team's third running back after Rico Dowdle was lost for the season in October.
+He was used sparingly in 12 games, making 38 carries for 161 yards and one touchdown.